 Grades One through Five

 Handwork teaches the children to carry through with a task, a practice that is essential to the development of thinking.
-In first grade, boys and girls learn to knit, developing their hand-eye coordination while bringing together a long string of yarn to make a recorder case or a small animal.
-In third grade, the students crochet a bag or a winter hat.
+In grade one, boys and girls learn to knit, developing their hand-eye coordination while bringing together a long string of yarn to make a recorder case or a small animal.
+In grade three, the students crochet a bag or a winter hat.
 Other skills are also taught throughout Grades One through Five, including hand sewing, felting and embroidery.
 Students complete many beautiful projects that are of a practical nature yet each piece is always done with an appreciation for and development of aesthetic qualities.

 Grades Six through Nine

-The formal woodworking curriculum begins in fifth grade, when students develop a feel for their material by rasping and sanding a darning egg out of a square block of wood.
+The formal woodworking curriculum begins in grade five, when students develop a feel for their material by rasping and sanding a darning egg out of a square block of wood.
 Once this project is completed, the students can move on to concave shapes like bowls, which involve digging into the wood.
-Sixth grade projects, typically forks and spoons, begin to reflect the style of individual children.
+Grade six projects, typically forks and spoons, begin to reflect the style of individual children.
 Junior High students build furniture, usually chairs or stools, and are introduced to power tools.